 ** You could use a hot pepper too.
-The three pictured above look hot but aren't, and they are small so that's why there are three versus "one" mentioned in recipe.
+The three pictured above look hot but aren't, and they are small so that's why there are three versus the one mentioned in recipe.
 The salsa we served alongside the quesadillas was fairly spicy, so I wanted the mixture to be mild.

-*** Instead of Mexican or taco seasoning, you could use (and I did in version pictured): 2 teaspoons cumin (whole or ground) + 2 teaspoons ground coriander + 2 teaspoons chili powder + dash or more of cayenne and/or black pepper.
+*** Instead of Mexican or taco seasoning, you could use (and I did in version pictured): 2 teaspoons cumin (whole or ground) + 2 teaspoons ground coriander (if you have it) + 2 teaspoons chili powder + dash or more of cayenne and/or black pepper.